KristoR/data_engineering_2024/Practice/04_Iceberg/README.md

 We can also write back to S3.
 When we partition the parquet file, observe the folder structure.

+Copy entire table:
+`conn.sql("COPY tmp TO 's3://practice-bucket/test.parquet' (FORMAT PARQUET)")`

+Copy the result of a query:
 `conn.sql("COPY (SELECT id, name FROM tmp) TO 's3://practice-bucket/test.parquet' (FORMAT PARQUET)")`

+Copy as a partitioned parquet file:
 `conn.sql("COPY tmp TO 's3://practice-bucket/partition_by_year.parquet' (FORMAT PARQUET, PARTITION_BY (year))")`

 We can test various writing strategies